icl-utk-edu/web/hpl-mxp.org/index.md

 achieve the classification and recognition fidelity afforded by higher-accuracy formats.

-HPL-AI strives to unite these two realms by delivering a blend of modern algorithms and contemporary hardware while simultaneously connecting to the solver formulation of the decades-old HPL framework of benchmarking the largest supercomputing installations in the world.
+HPL-MxP strives to unite these two realms by delivering a blend of modern algorithms and contemporary hardware while simultaneously connecting to the solver formulation of the decades-old HPL framework of benchmarking the largest supercomputing installations in the world.
 The solver method of choice is a combination of LU factorization and iterative refinement performed afterwards to bring the solution back to 64-bit accuracy.
-The innovation of HPL-AI lies in dropping the requirement of 64-bit computation throughout the entire solution process and instead opting for low-precision (likely 16-bit) accuracy for LU, and a sophisticated iteration to recover the accuracy lost in factorization.
+The innovation of HPL-MxP lies in dropping the requirement of 64-bit computation throughout the entire solution process and instead opting for low-precision (likely 16-bit) accuracy for LU, and a sophisticated iteration to recover the accuracy lost in factorization.